cloudogu/gitops-playground/docs/content-loader/content-loader.md

 # Example use cases

-This chapter describes real-world use cases that can be done via Content Loader.
+This chapter describes real-world use cases that can be done via content loader.

 You can try them out by editing `content-loader-config.yaml` created in [TL;DR](#tldr).